Quantum Theory Won't Save The Soul. Could quantum mechanics save the soul?

 In the light of 20th century physics, is free will plausible?
 Such as been the hope of some philosophers, scientists (and pretenders to those titles) – but neuroscientist Peter Clarke argues that it’s just not happening, in an interesting new paper: Neuroscience, quantum indeterminism and the Cartesian soul Clarke first outlines the dualism of Rene Descartes, who famously believed in an immaterial human soul separate from the brain, and responsible for rational thought.
+How to Spot a Pseudoscientific Paper.

 There are even journals started by groups promoting pseudoscience: young-earth creationists have Answers Research Journal, intelligent design creationists have the BIO-Complexity journal, homeopaths have the Homeopathy journal, proponents of acupuncture have the Journal of Chinese Medicine & Treatment and so on.
 Even more alarmingly, high quality journals (such as JAMA) have on rare occasions published what appear to be promotional pieces of quack treatments (Gorski, 2013).
-How to Spot a Pseudoscientific Paper

 Student Experiment Proves RF Kills Plants… or not… A recent story that has been making the rounds is one that seems to have it all: brilliant young aspiring scientists, underdogs shaking up the world and fear of wifi and phone RF radiation.

 Via the Daily Dot: Your wireless router could be murdering your houseplantsAre you slowly killing your houseplants?
 Probably!
 But there might be a reason (other than neglect) why they’re all yellow and wilty: your Wi-Fi router.An experiment by a handful of high school students in Denmark has sparked some serious international interest in the scientific community.Five ninth-grade girls at Hjallerup School in North Jutland, Denmark, noticed they had trouble concentrating after sleeping with their mobile phones at their bedsides.

 The site in which he promotes all this from is …. (insert drum roll) … Fox News.
 Well yes, I guess my first thought is to wonder why he uses a platform that has no credibility for the presentation of factual information to promote a claim that he would assert is factual.
+Noah’s reality check.
 The grandiose “artist’s conception” of the Ark Encounter.

 Already, many of these elements have been canceled due to problems in fundraising A few weeks ago, I blogged about the problems that creationist minister Ken Ham is having with his proposed “Ark Encounter” project, to be built near his Creation “Museum” in northern Kentucky.
 Fundraising for the “Ark Park” is woefully behind schedule so his organization is trying to finance it with junk bonds.
-Noah’s reality check